Are You Suffering From Workaholism?

 How to avoid suffering from workaholism

-Maybe you think that, if it were up to your bosses, you’d be working nonstop until you died of exhaustion.
+Maybe you think that, if it were up to your bosses, you’d be working nonstop until you collapsed from exhaustion.
 You’ve probably also considered how you’re constantly bombarded with the need to be productive which does nothing but make you unhappy.

-If you’re thinking in this way, it’s a good sign, because it means that you’ve reached the first stage of building your shield against workaholism.
+If you’re thinking like this, it’s a good sign, because it means that you’ve reached the first stage of building your shield against workaholism.
 This involves the deconstruction of thought.
 No one is free from the influence of society, but you can readjust your personal values and decide that you work to live, not live to work.

-It’s also a good idea to do some routine soul-searching to identify your symptoms, especially if your job is really demanding or you’re experiencing harassment, certainly until you can find a better job.
-Focus on self-care and learning how to disconnect as you walk out of the office door or turn off your computer.
+It’s also a good idea to do some routine soul-searching to identify your symptoms until you can find a better job.
+Especially if your job is really demanding or you’re experiencing harassment.
+Focus on self-care and learning how to disconnect as you leave the office.

-What to do if you think you’re already suffering
+What should you do if you’re already suffering

 If taking care of your sleep patterns, eating better, meditating, and exercising aren’t working, see a psychologist.
-That’s because it isn’t easy to reorient your working life and cease being a workaholic and it isn’t really something you should try to do alone.It might interest you...
+That’s because it isn’t easy to reorient your work-life balance.
+Moreover, trying to change this pattern isn’t something you should try to do alone.It might interest you...